inductiva/inductiva/inductiva/fluids/fluid_block/README.md

 output = task.get_output()
 ```

-To visualize the results, users will need to the extra dependencies of the fluid package with `pip install --upgrade "inductiva[fluids_extra]"`.
+To visualize the results, users will need to install the extra dependencies of the fluid package with `pip install --upgrade "inductiva[fluids_extra]"`.
 Then run the following code:

 ```python